fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 10. Make timing ECO fixes to remove all violations.
 11. Implement the the new netlist in PnR flow.

+#### 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.

 Conditions to be verified before moving forward with custom designed cell layout:
 * Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.
 * Condition 2: Width of the standard cell should be odd multiples of the horizontal track pitch.